 Ayeyarwady Division, Myanmar

 Joel Myint Aung was one of Thaung Lian’s students.
 He and his wife have started a new church in the village of Oakkan, in Yangon Division, near the Ayeyarwady Division border – southwest Myanmar.
 When we visited the place where he and his family live and serve, we climbed the skinny makeshift steps to their house-church built on stilts, and the whole building swayed back and forth on its insufficient supports.
-GLBM has been helping Pastor Joel, as we could, to sure up this building and give them a little money to live on.
+GLBM has been helping Pastor Joel, to sure up this building and give them a little money to live on.
 But they need more.
-And they could do more if had more monthly support.
+And they could furthen their ministry if had more monthly support.
 This is a very humble, yet powerful, young preacher and his ministry is a good investment of those resources that God has given you.

 Peter and Ruth Judson (Jo Jo Aung and Say Say)

 Peter Judson, otherwise known in Myanmar as Jo Jo Aung, was born in Thaton, Mon State, Myanmar to Buddhist parents.
 After moving to Thailand, he heard the Gospel and became the first member of his people group, the Pa-O Tribe, to become a Christian.
 He immediately won his mother to Christ and to their knowledge, they are the only Christians within that group yet today.
 Believing that he and his family could never return to their homeland, they became refugees to America in 2008.
-They are now members of the Lighthouse Baptist Church in Horseheads, New York USA – the home church of GLBM.
-Brother Judson believes that God would have him return to Myanmar to plant a new church in Malawmyine, the third city of missionary Adoniram Judson, where Anne Hasseltine Judson is buried.
-Brother Judson is a wonderful soul-winner, a separated and spiritual man.
-We believe that he and his family will do a wonderful work in Old Burma and that God will use him greatly to reach many souls for Christ.
-They are planning on returning to Myanmar in 2014.
+Shortly after, they became members of the Lighthouse Baptist Church in Horseheads, New York USA – the home church of GLBM.
+God was working in Peter’s heart, and he felt that God was calling him back to Burma to reach his homeland with the gospel of Jesus Christ.
+After raising a bit of support, Peter brought his family back to their homeland in 2014.
+God lead him to plant a new church in Malawmyine, the third city of missionary Adoniram Judson, where Anne Hasseltine Judson is buried.
+Brother Judson is a wonderful soul-winner; a separated and spiritual man.
+Soon after he and his family arrived back to Myanmar in 2014, they began winning souls to Christ and building their church.
+By the grace of God, their church has flourished, but their congregation is too large to fit in their house, where they have been holding services for the past three years.
+Currently Pastor Judson is raising funds to build a new church building on a strategically located property that God lead him to buy.

 Lal Ram Hngak (“Pastor Steven”)